rwxrob/zet/20211006152449/README.md

 1. Excellence (beyond proficiency, innovative application of)
 1. Mastery (domain leader, able to instruct and expound about)

+For convenience, the name "Proficiency" can be dropped since that is the default assumed level.
+The other levels are either remedial or exceptional to base, professional proficiency.

 > 💬
 > Limiting scope and depth is a challenge facing all learners (as well
 > instructional designers).
 "How much should I learn?"
 Creating levels